Fencing permits

 Do I need a planning permit?

-In most cases you won’t require a Planning Permit if your site is more than 300m2, and there are no other restrictions or overlays on the land.
+In most cases you won’t require a planning permit if your site is more than 300m2, and there are no other restrictions or planning controls (e.g. overlays) affecting the land.

-You need a planning permit to construct or extend a fence that is within three metres of a street if:
+In most situations a planning permit is required to construct or extend a fence that is within three (3) metres of a street if: